Mouthless-Stoat/sigil101/2-setup/setup.md

 ## Tools

-Here are some tool that you may want to have to help you decode the game.
+Here are some tools that you may want to have to help you decode the game.
 These tools mostly run in the command line (`cmd`, `powershell` or whatever your terminal is) and they help with finding text and file.

 First of these tool is [`ripgrep`](https://github.com/BurntSushi/ripgrep), it lets you look for text incredibility fast this help with finding function or simply looking for a specific piece of logic you are missing.
 Everything on how to install and use the tool is available on the tool GitHub page take a look at it or ask other.